 Inside: Tips to help manage back-to-school anxiety

 Now that it’s August, summer is coming to an end.
 Which means the first day of school will be here before we know it!

 If your kids are like mine, going back to school can stir up alot of different emotions!
 My kids are sad that they won’t get to stay up late and sleep in as long as they want.

-My 4 year old is worried that he won’t make any friends.
+My 4-year-old is worried that he won’t make any friends.
 I’m pretty sure was friends with almost every child in his class last year.
-But he’s also shy at first and stating over with new classmates can be intimidating for a 5 year old.
+But he’s also shy at first and starting over with new classmates can be intimidating for a 5-year-old.
 He’s also nervous that he won’t know what he’s supposed to know in Kindergarten.

 Sometimes kids aren’t able to tell us they’re feeling nervous, but they might experience physical symptoms of anxiety like frequent stomach aches or headaches.
 This chart from Anxious Toddlers shows some other ways that anxiety can affect the body.

 All of these feelings are normal and ok.
 But they can be overwhelming for children and their caregivers who don’t know how to help.
 Here are the things that have helped me and my family prepare for the first day of school.

 8 Tips for Helping Kids Deal with SCHOOL ANXIETY:

 1. Take a Trial Run

 Most schools have Open House where you can go meet the teacher.
 You can also find out where their classroom will be and learn what to expect on the first day.
 This might help kids who are nervous about not knowing what to expect, especially if they see that some of their friends are in the same class.